Western Mass Science for the People with Arise for Social Justice Presents:

 A Workshop for K-8 Educators

-A two-part workshop on integrating science and social justice in elementary and middle school classrooms.
-(DRAFT SCHEDULE AVAILABLE HERE.)
-This series features presentations and facilitation by community organizers, K-12 teachers, scientists and historians of science on themes including:
+In April 2019, the Western Mass chapter of Science for the People held a two-part workshop on integrating science and social justice in elementary and middle school classrooms.
+The series featured presentations and facilitation by community organizers, K-12 teachers, scientists, and historians of science (presenter bios available here).
+Themes included:

 Working with Community Experts

 Integrating Social Studies and Language Arts into Science Curricula

 Facilitators presented concrete examples and resources, along with guidance on fulfilling Next Gen Science Standards.

 The workshop was held on two Saturdays (April 13 and 20), from 8 a.m. to 3:30 p.m. at the Massachusetts Green High Performance Computing Center in Holyoke, Mass.
 Participating teachers received their choice of 15 Professional Development Points or 1 graduate credit through the College of Education at UMass Amherst.
 They paid a registration fee on a sliding scale ($0 – $100), with an additional $147 for the graduate credit.